SAP-samples/teched2022-DA261/exercises/database_explorer/ex2/README.md

     ![](images/OpenInDatabaseBrowser.png)

-    It is also possible to reveal the item ii the Catalog Browser after selecting **Display in Database Browser**.
+    It is also possible to reveal the item in the Catalog Browser after selecting **Display in Database Browser**.

 7. Database diagnostic files can also be viewed or downloaded.